Port Krym railway station

 Krym (Крим, Крым) is a railway station that is located in the city of Kerch in Crimea, a territory recognized by a majority of countries as part of Ukraine, but de facto under control and administration of Russia.

 The station is an important transportation hub.
 The station serves passengers and freight trains.
 Among the services provided at the station is only embarkment and disembarkment of passengers for commuter and regional lines.
-In a close vicinity is located Port Krym where trains are being transported by ferry.
+In a close vicinity is located Port Krym where trains are being transported by a train ferry.